 Once you deduct tax expense from EBT or Earnings Before Tax, you get Net Income.
-In our example of Smith running a business, Net Income will be Smith’s exact income after deducting all the expenses, deductions and tax into account.
+In our example of Smith running a business, Net Income will be Smith’s exact income after deducting all the expenses, deductions, and tax into account.

 Keeping the Business on Track

-Preparing an income statement is useful both for the business owner as well as outside parties who have an interest in the business.
+Preparing an income statement is useful both for the business owner and outside parties who have an interest in the business.
 Reading the income statement, the business owners or the managers can understand how much money is spent on which activity during the year and how much money they earned as a result.
-Managers can also compare previous year’s income statement with this year’s income statement and find out by how much percentage, the net income of the business has increased, by how much percentage the expenses have changed, is the rise in expenses over the past year generating additional income or not.
+Managers can also compare the previous year’s income statement with this year’s income statement and find out by how much percentage the net income of the business has increased, by how much percentage the expenses have changed, is the rise in expenses over the past year generating additional income or not.
 An Income statement facilitates this analysis which helps the managers/owners to keep the business on track by continuously monitoring the income and expenses.

 The outside parties who may want to invest in a business can reduce their uncertainty about the business by looking at the last few years’ income statements.
 And do the same analysis to find out if the business is worth investing in or not.